farpoke/badge-2025/assets/files/README.txt

 # Code Entry

 Flags are codes that can be found by solving the various available challenges.
-They always* start with the text "gbgay{" and end with "}".
+They generally* start with the text "gbgay{" and end with "}".
 The text inbetween the curly braces is unique for each challenge.
 If you find one you can enter it by selecting "Code Entry" in the main menu, and using the little on-screen keyboard to enter in the text.